biorobotics/Medical-DVRK-AR/VREP-README.md

-# Medical-DVRK-AR
-MRSD Class project
+# Setup and instructions for VREP

 ## Prepare urdf file